coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-staking.md

 </p>

 :::info
 Always use the Core app for staking, redeeming or redelegating Bitcoin on Core Mainnet.
 The standard Bitcoin app does not support redemption operations on Core and may result in permanent loss of access to your timelocked BTC.
 Unlike the Ledger Bitcoin app, which uses blind signing where transaction details are obscured from the user, the Ledger Core app enables Clear Signing.
-Clear Signing displays all transaction information (e.g., amount, validator, fees, addresses) directly on your Ledger device screen, giving you complete visibility.
+Clear Signing displays all transaction information (e.g., amount, validator, fees, and addresses) directly on your Ledger device screen, providing you with complete visibility.
 This enables you to verify what you’re signing confidently and protects you from unintended or malicious transactions.
 For more details on Clear Signing, refer [here](https://www.ledger.com/academy/topics/ledgersolutions/what-is-clear-signing).
 :::

+### Step#3: Setting up Bitcoin Address on Ledger Device
+Currently, staking from a Ledger device is only supported via the primary Bitcoin account on the Ledger device.

+* If you have a new Ledger device, the first Bitcoin account you set up is the primary account.
+Refer [here](../../../../FAQs/ledger-core-faqs#8-how-do-you-set-up-a-bitcoin-address-on-a-ledger-device-using-ledger-live) for detailed steps on setting up the Bitcoin Address on your Ledger device using Ledger Live.
+* If you already have multiple Bitcoin accounts set up on your ledger device, refer [here](../../../../FAQs/ledger-core-faqs#9-how-do-you-set-up-a-bitcoin-address-on-a-ledger-device-using-xverse-wallet) for instructions on identifying the primary account.

+> ⚠️ **Disclaimer:** _Currently, only Bitcoin addresses generated through Ledger Live and Xverse Wallet have been thoroughly tested and verified for compatibility.
+Addresses created using other wallets have not yet been tested, and functionality cannot be guaranteed.
+Users choosing to proceed with untested wallets should do so at their own risk._

 ## Staking BTC on Core with Ledger